Mon April 17 | 5:00 PM

 Prokofiev’s Romeo & Juliet

-No cost to attend!
-Grab a drink and join guest conductor Joseph Young to learn about the musical works and composers featured in our April 20 Prokofiev's Romeo & Juliet concert, plus enjoy a game of trivia for a chance to win some Symphony-themed swag and prizes!
+Grab a drink and join guest conductor Joseph Young and Eugene Symphony Assistant Conductor Daniel Cho to learn about the musical works and composers featured in our April 20 Prokofiev's Romeo & Juliet concert, plus enjoy a game of trivia for a chance to win some Symphony-themed swag and prizes!
+No cost to attend or participate.

 Not able to make it in person?
 Follow us on Instagram to watch the presentation live!